 Input-output analysis generates food dollar estimates (and food-and-beverage dollar estimates) for three expenditure categories—total expenditures, at-home expenditures, and away-from-home expenditures.
 For each expenditure category, three primary dollar series are generated:

 - The marketing bill series measures the food dollar share accruing to farmers from the sale of raw food inputs (the farm share), with the remainder accruing to food supply chain industries involved in all post-farm activities that culminate in final market food dollar sales (the marketing bill).

-- Because the market value of all food dollar expenditures equals the value added by all food dollar supply chain industries, the industry group value-added series divides the food dollar into total value added for 10 industry groups: farm and agribusiness; food processing; packaging; transportation services; energy; retail trade; foodservices; finance and insurance; advertising; and legal and accounting services.
+- Because the market value of all food dollar expenditures equals the value added by all food dollar supply chain industries, the industry group value-added series divides the food dollar into total value added for 12 industry groups: agribusiness; farm production; food processing; packaging; transportation services; energy; wholesale trade; retail trade; foodservices; finance and insurance; advertising; and legal and accounting services.

 - The primary factor series divides the food dollar into the value contributions of four primary production factor groups—salary and benefits, property income, output taxes, and imports.
 Then a cross-tabulation table divides the food dollar into the primary factor returns for each industry group.
 All estimates are reported in both nominal (current price) and real (inflation adjusted) dollars.